CarvunisLab/iRibo/README.md

 ------------------------------------------------------------------------------

-## GetCandidateORFs:

-Begin by generating candidate ORFs for translation assessment.
-This results in three files:
+Generates a list of candidate ORFs to assess for translation by identifying open reading frames across a genome or transcriptome.
+Completion of this step will generate three output files:
+- all_orfs: A list of ORFs that exists in the genome or transcriptome.
 - candidate_orfs: A list of all candidate ORFs that will be assessed for translation.
-This is filtered due to overlapping translation signals being hard to separate.
-- all_orfs: A list of every possible ORF that exists in the genome or transcriptome.
+A subset of ORFs from all_orfs are removed so that the list of ORFs in candidate_orfs do not overlap in the same frame.
-- candidate_orfs.gff3: Annotations of all candidate ORFs, ready to be put into a genome browser like IGV.
+- candidate_orfs.gff3: Annotations of all candidate ORFs to enable visualization of the ORF structure in a genome broswer such as IGV.

 ./iRibo --RunMode=GetCandidateORFs --Genome=path/to/genome.fa --Annotations=path/to/annotations.gtf

 Options:
-- --Transcriptome=path/to/transcriptome.gtf: Use transcriptome over genome.
+- --Transcriptome=path/to/transcriptome.gtf: If a transcriptome is given, candidate ORFs will be generated from transcriptome sequences rather than directly from genomic sequence.
 - --Output=path/to/output_folder: Specify output directory.
 - --Threads=1: Set number of threads.

-The columns of candidate_orfs and all_orfs can be interpreted as such:
+The columns of candidate_orfs and all_orfs are:
-- CandidateORF_ID: index of the ORF
+- CandidateORF_ID: index of the ORF.
-- Transcript_ID: ID of the transcript the ORF is on
+- Transcript_ID: transcript_id of the transcript the ORF is on, as labeled in the transcriptome input file.
-- Gene_ID: The name of the gene, if canonical.
-X otherwise
-- contig: Index form of contig/chromosome the ORF is on.
+- Gene_ID: If the coordinates of the ORF exactly line up with a canonical gene CDS, then the name of that gene is indicated.
+Otherwise, X.
+- contig: Index that corresponds to the contigs or chromosomes in the genome annotation file in order.
 - strand: Strand the ORF is on.
-- ORF_coord1: First coordinate of the ORF
+- ORF_coord1: First genomic coordinate of the ORF.
-- ORF_coord2: Second coordinate of the ORF
+- ORF_coord2: Last genomic coordinate of the ORF.
-- genomic_coordinates: Coordinates of the ORF.
-The start and stop position within each exon of the ORF, separated by -.
+- genomic_coordinates: Comma-separated list of the genomic coordinates of the exons of each ORF.
 - ORF_length: Exonic length of the ORF.
-- antisense_gene: Protein-coding gene on the antisense strand, if any.
+- antisense_gene: If the ORF overlaps the CDS of an annotated protein-coding gene on the opposite strand, its name is given here.
 X otherwise.
-- gene_intersect: Protein-coding gene overlap, if any.
+- gene_intersect: If the ORF overlaps the CDS of an annotated protein-coding gene on either strand, its name is given here.
 X otherwise.
-- contig_str: String form of contig/chromosome the ORF is on.
+- contig_str: Name of the contig/chromosome the ORF is located on.

 ------------------------------------------------------------------------------

 ## GenerateTranslationProfile:

 Generate a genome-wide translation profile using aligned ribo-seq reads.
-This phase outputs:
+This step generates several output files:
 - translation_calls: Read statistics per ORF.
 - null_distribution: Null distribution read statistics per ORF.
 - all_passed_reads_f: Quality-passed forward strand reads.